wko1014/VIGNet/README.md

 ## Downloading datasets
 To download SEED-VIG dataset
 * https://bcmi.sjtu.edu.cn/~seed/seed-vig.html

+## Usage
+`network.py` contains the proposed deep learning architectures, `utils.py` contains functions used for experimental procedures, and `experiment.py` contains the main experimental functions.

 ## Citation
 If you find this work useful for your research, please cite our [paper](https://ieeexplore.ieee.org/abstract/document/9061668):